s-zeyadelshayeb-stack/Event-Management-System/README.md

 ## Documentation

-All project documentation is available in the docs folder.
+All project documentation is available in the deliverables folders.

 ---